oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 "PKCE":
-: PKCE refers to Proof Key for Code Exchange (PKCE) {{RFC7636}}, a mechanism to protect OAuth authorization codes.
+: PKCE refers to Proof Key for Code Exchange (PKCE) {{RFC7636}}, a mechanism to prevent various attacks on OAuth authorization codes.

 "DPoP":
 : DPoP {{RFC9449}} is a mechanism to restrict access tokens to be used only by the client they were issued to.